-The Omaha beach was planned to be able to overtake this vantage point, particularly dangerous for the “Overlord” operation chances of success.
-It was a fastidious task for the American and the Nazis did not give up easily.
+At Omaha beach, the plan was to capture this vantage point from the Germans, which was particularly dangerous for the Operation Overlord's chances of success.
+It was a fastidious task for the Americans and the Nazis did not give it up easily.

-Nowadays, in commemoration of this epic encounter, a granite needle was placed at the very edge of the Pointe du Hoc as a memorial.
+Nowadays, in commemoration of this epic encounter, a granite needle has been placed at the very edge of the Pointe du Hoc as a memorial.

-The ground had been bombed so much that today, you still feel like in the moon.
-This is unbelievable.
+The ground had been bombed so much that today, you still have this surreal feeling of being on the moon.

 Pointe du Hoc - ©OTI Bayeux

-To pay tribute to the Canadian soldiers, traveler can go to the Canadian Cemetery in Reviers - between Caen and Courseulles sur Mer - which hosts 2,049 graves.
+To pay tribute to the Canadian soldiers, travelers can visit the Canadian Cemetery in Reviers - between Caen and Courseulles sur Mer - which hosts 2,049 graves.

 Gold & Sword Beaches and the British Cemeteries

-Sword Beach, the easternmost beach of the 5 landing areas, was assaulted by units of the British 3rd Division, with French and British commandos attached.
-Shortly after midnight on D-Day morning, elements of the 6th Airborne Division seized bridges inland from the beach and also silenced artillery pieces that threatened the seaborne landing forces.
+Sword Beach, the easternmost beach of the five landing areas, was invaded by units of the British 3rd Division, with French and British commandos attached.
+Shortly after midnight on D-Day morning, elements of the 6th Airborne Division seized bridges just inland from the beach and also silenced artillery pieces that threatened the seaborne landing forces.

 British Cemetery in Bayeux following the Normandy Invasion during World Way II - ©OTI Bayeux

-Less known by Anglo-Saxon travelers, there are also German cemeteries in Normandy - the most visited is La Cambe.
-It is composed of an impressive necropolis surrounded a gigantic lawn, where the 21 500 German soldiers who died during the Normandy Invasion are now resting.
+Not so well known by Anglo-Saxon travelers, there are also German cemeteries in Normandy - the most visited is La Cambe.
+It is composed of an impressive necropolis surrounded a gigantic lawn, where the 21,500 German soldiers who died during the Normandy Invasion are now resting.

 German Cemetery in La Cambe - ©OTI Bayeux

-For those who want to depen their knowledge of the main conflicts of the 20th Century, Caen Memorial is a must see.
-A whole part of the museum is dedicated to the Second World War and specifically the Invasion of Normandy...but there are also a lot of exhibits about World War I.
+For those who want to deepen their knowledge of the main conflicts of the 20th Century, the Caen Memorial is a must-see.
+A whole section of the museum is dedicated to the Second World War and specifically to the Invasion of Normandy.
+There are also a lot of exhibits about World War I.

 The museum was officially opened on 6 June 1988 on the 44th Anniversary of D Day by the French President François Mitterrand.

-Caen Memorial has eveolved througout the years and in 1991 a gallery dedicated to the Nobel Peace Prize was opened.
-3 gardens, dedicated to the American, Canadian and British soldiers have been planted.
-President Jacques Chirac inaugurated in 2002 an extention to the museum dedicated to the Cold War (including fragments of the Berlin Wall).
+Caen Memorial has evolved throughout the years and in 1991 a gallery dedicated to the Nobel Peace Prize opened.
+There are also three gardens dedicated to the American, Canadian and British soldiers.
+In 2002, President Jacques Chirac inaugurated an extension to the museum dedicated to the Cold War (including fragments of the Berlin Wall).

-If you only plan to the visit the part about WWII, you should allow about a half-day.
-If you want to see the whole museum, then target to stay in Caen for the whole day.
-We recommend the visit of Caen Memorial to history lovers - who stay at least 5 days in Normandy.
+If you only plan to visit the WWII section of the museum, you should allow about half a day.
+If you want to see the whole museum, then you should plan to stay in Caen for the whole day.
+We recommend a visit of Caen Memorial to history lovers who plan to spend at least five days in Normandy.